Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Flight Experiment Design

 \begin{enumerate} \item \textbf{Poppet Valve}: The poppet valve was located at the apex of the ZP balloon, allowing for rapid helium evacuation to terminate the flight.
 Two independent servos on separate power systems could open the poppet for dual redundancy.
 The mechanical design consisted of a custom 95~mm (3.75~inch) diameter orifice, preloaded shut with two tension springs, with the servos overcentered to release the preload springs on command.
 A temperature sensor additionally hung from the poppet into the ZP gas.
 We note that a termination poppet is not strictly required for a nominal Venus flight, but it could be paired with ballast drops to add additional emergency margin against vertical winds if the control authority of the gas transfer system was unexpectedly insufficient.
 The total balloon system mass was 21.3~kg, which includes the two balloon envelopes, their apex fittings, and the poppet valve subsystem.

 \item \textbf{Buoyancy Control Module (BCM)}: The BCM contained the entire gas transfer system, including a 12.7 mm (1/2 inch) inner diameter bypass tube through the entire vertical extent of the SP balloon to transfer gas into the ZP balloon.
 The BCM system needed to be as close to the balloon chambers as possible to reduce additional flow path length and associated loss of pressure; it was therefore fastened to the bottom end-fitting of the aerobot and would likely be further integrated into this end-fitting in a final mission configuration.
 The mechanical design centered around accommodating the volumes and masses of the C3 (Command, Control, and Communications) unit, pumps, valves, avionics, and batteries.
 A 3D-printed chassis was used to minimize structural mass and an aluminum honeycomb sandwich panel was used to interface with the bottom end-fitting of the balloons.
-Cables from the BCM to the flight termination poppet and skin temperature sensors ran along the exterior of the balloon for easy engineering access, adhered to the envelope with FEP tape.
+Cables from the BCM to the flight termination poppet and skin temperature sensors ran along the exterior of the balloon for easy access, adhered to the envelope with FEP tape and covered with ZP material scraps to insulate against solar radiation.
 Figure \ref{fig:BCMGondolaDetailed}a shows annotated pictures of the BCM; the total mass of the BCM was 19.5~kg.